Bruneros8/Netflix-Sign-in-Page-Clone/README.md

 # Netflix Sign-in Page Clone

-This project is a clone of the Netflix sign-in page built with **HTML** and **CSS**.
+This project is a clone of the Netflix sign-in page built with **HTML** and **CSS**, created using the guide provided by [Coddy.tech](https://coddy.tech/courses/netflix_signin_page_clone__frontend_project).
 It replicates the design and layout of the original page, providing a visually appealing example of a login interface.

 ## Features
 - **Responsive Design**: Optimized layout for different screen sizes and devices.